pjfooeve09/todolist-frontend/README.md

 # todolist-frontend
 This app allows users to create a todo list.
-Users can create a new todo list and then create, view, modify, and deconste items in their list.
+Users can create a new todo list and then create, view, modify, and delete items in their list.
 This app is written with a Rails API backend and Javascript frontend.

 STRETCH GOALS